wagtail-packages/wagtail-unveil/README.md

 # Wagtail Unveil

-A Wagtail package that helps map and expose admin and frontend URLs in your Wagtail project, useful for testing, documentation, and development.
+A Wagtail package that helps map and expose admin and frontend URLs in your Wagtail project.

 ## Overview

-Wagtail Unveil provides tools to discover and list all available admin and frontend URLs in your Wagtail project.
-This is particularly useful for:
+Wagtail Unveil provides a single command to discover and output all available admin and frontend URLs in your Wagtail project.

-- Discovering all admin URLs for model administration

-## Installation
+## Install the package into your Wagtail project

+Suggested install method is via pip but you should use the method that best fits your project setup:

 ```bash
 pip install wagtail-unveil
 ```

-Add to your installed apps:
+**Note**: The package is not yet available on PyPI, so you may need to install it directly from this GitHub repository.

+Update your wagtail settings to include `wagtail_unveil`:

 ```python
 INSTALLED_APPS = [